What Does a Registered Agent Do?

 A registered agent service receives and stores important tax and other legal documents so you can focus on building your business.
 It also keeps your personal and business mail separate and can answer questions that arise.

-A registered agent service is available during normal business hours to receive documents so you don’t have to be.
-Plus, it allows you to form a business in another state without having to have a physical address of your own there.
+A company’s registered agent service is available during normal business hours to receive documents so business entities don’t have to be.
+Plus, it allows you to form a business entity in another state without having to have a physical address of your own there.

-A registered agent service keeps you from receiving sensitive documents at your home or place of business.
-In addition, if you have a home-based business, the service will keep your home address private because its address will be listed in the public record instead of yours.
+It keeps limited liability companies from receiving legal notices at a home or place of business.
+In addition, if you have a home-based business, your agent’s information protects your home address’ privacy because their address will be listed in the public record instead of yours.

-ZenBusiness provides one of the best registered agent services available for the money.
-There are no hidden costs or gimmicks, and they provide a full year of professional registered agent services with LLC formation.
+Northwest provides one of the best services available for the money.
+There are no hidden costs or gimmicks, and they provide a full year of services with LLC formation.

-ZenBusiness's online document management system and regular compliance alerts make working with them as your third-party registered agent service completely seamless.
+Northwest's online document management system and regular compliance alerts make working with them completely seamless.
 They'll scan and upload all your essential legal documents and mail you physical copies as needed.

 What is a registered agent and why do I need one?